wasertech/CodePilot/README.md

 #### Explain

+Explain a command or a concept.

 ```shell
 ❯ explain 'what is a dbus session bus'
 ```

 #### Suggest

+Suggest a command to run.

 ```shell
 ❯ suggest -t shell "split csv using awk"